“I started seeing how sick people really were and they were walking around and didn’t even know it.”

 “We don’t know for sure what is causing it,” says Hilary Wall, a senior scientist at the Centers for Disease Control.

-Unequal access to medical care and other socioeconomic pressures most likely also contribute,
+Unequal access to medical care and other socioeconomic pressures most likely also contribute, as well as a persistent misunderstanding of how prevalent and dangerous cardiovascular diseases is.*

 According to the American Heart Association’s 2019 Statistics Update: